nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 An operation is a Java class with specific annotations, that usually is associated to an action.
 This action can be triggered by the user either directly through the user interface, or by responding to an event, or by a REST call to a remote server.

 The operations an user can invoke usually deal with the document repository (like creating or updating documents), but they can also do some other tasks like sending emails, converting binaries, etc. The Automation service already provides [tens of frequently used operations](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/listOperations) that you may need when building your business logic.
-Developers can [contribute their own operations]({{page page='contributing-an-operation'}}). &nbsp;
+Developers can [contribute their own operations]({{page page='contributing-an-operation'}}).

 The main elements that compose an operation are:

 *   The category, useful for finding the operation in the Studio editor.
-All operations are grouped in categories depending on what they do (ex: document related, services, blob related, UI related ...);
+All operations are grouped in categories depending on what they do (ex: document related, services, blob related, UI related ...)
-*   The input: An operation has an input (provided by the cause);
+*   The input: An operation has an input (provided by the cause)
-*   The parameters: An operation may have zero or more parameters (used to parametrize the way an operation is behaving);
+*   The parameters: An operation may have zero or more parameters (used to parametrize the way an operation is behaving)
-*   The output: An operation has an output (that can be used by the next operation in the chain as the input).
+*   The output: An operation has an output (that can be used by the next operation in the chain as the input)

 ### The Operation Input